thienphucvx/Magento2-Knockout-JS-Simple-Module/README.md

 # Functionality:

-This module allow us to add/remove seat reservation and calculate total charge dynamically using Knockout JS.
+This module allows us to add/remove seat reservation and calculate total charge dynamically using Knockout JS.

 # Install